This short video provides a simple explanation of Personal Contract Purchase and how it works.

 How does it work?

-- The dealer will agree with you an estimated annual mileage and this will be used to determine the car’s Guaranteed Future Value (GFV)
+- You will agree an estimated annual mileage and this will be used to determine the Optional Final Payment

-- You agree on the amount of deposit, and this figure combined with the agreement duration and GFV will determine the amount of your monthly payment
+- You agree on the amount of deposit, and this figure combined with the agreement duration and Optional Final Payment will determine the amount of your monthly payment

 - You sign the agreement, pay the deposit and then make the monthly payments